 Rather than pricing the project on the basis of what it requires, you price your services based on the value it will provide to the client.
 It may be applicable if your job directly contributes to a client’s profit.

 If the work you provide, for example, has the potential to generate a significant amount of new business, you might charge a percentage of the new business earnings as your fee.
-It is completely based on how much money the customer makes from what you submitted, not on how much time or effort you put into the project.
+It is completely based on how much money the customer makes from what you submit, not on how much time or effort you put into the project.

 Performance-Based Pricing